How to Apply

 Important : The Columbia University PhD program is not sponsored by individual labs and it is not possible to select a specific PhD advisor until the second year in the program.
 As a result, contacting individual investigators about PhD positions in their labs before you apply will not increase your chances of being accepted into the program.
 If you are invited to visit Columbia, you will have an opportunity to meet members of our faculty and discuss your interests with them at that time.

-The application season for entering the Computational Biology & Bioinformatics/Systems Biology Specialization in the Integrated Program in Cellular, Molecular, and Biomedical Studies in the 2017/2018 academic year is now open.
-The application deadline is December 2, 2016.
+The application season for entering the Computational Biology & Bioinformatics/Systems Biology Specialization in the Integrated Program in Cellular, Molecular, and Biomedical Studies in the 2023/2024 academic year is December 1, 2023.

 Submitting your application